Nikolas1790/medical-store-frontend/README.md

 7. **Global Filtering**
 - **Enhanced Search:**  All pages include filtering capabilities that allow users to efficiently navigate and manage large sets of data.

-8. **Adaptive Design**
+8. **Adaptive for mobile devices, tablets and desktops.**
-- **Non-Mobile Responsive:**  The layout is adaptive and responsive, designed for optimal viewing on devices except mobile phones.
+- **Responsive:**  The layout is adaptive and responsive, designed for optimal viewing on all devices.

 ![suppliers-page](./src/img/readme/mob-menu.jpg)
 ![suppliers-modal-windiw](./src/img/readme/planshet-menu.jpg)